coderefinery/neic-ahm-2021/slides.md

 ---

-## Lectures & code-along exercises in the main room
+## Main room: Lectures & code-along exercises
 <!-- Anne -->
 - Short lectures to explain a concept and "asynchronous Q&A" in main room
 - Demonstrate it on a very short example (and often repeat explanation)